 For more than 40 hearing-impaired children in the Nepali city of Nepalgunj, living without the ability to properly communicate with their family, teachers, community and peers was their reality.

 They dealt daily with the feelings and challenges of being isolated from those around them, of not being able to communicate how they were feeling and what they needed.

-All that changed in December 2019 when Beyond the Orphanage partnered with RHERI, a not-for-profit NGO where the 40+ children reside, to help fund two sign teachers to help the children communicate.
+All that changed in December 2019 when Beyond the Orphanage partnered with RHERI, a not-for-profit NGO where the 40+ children reside.
+With the generous support of corporate donor Community Underwriting and our community, BTO funded two sign teachers to help the children communicate, and transform their education.